Generating simple near-bipartite bricks: Abstract

 The object of this paper is to establish a generation procedure which is specific to the class of simple near-bipartite bricks.
 In particular, we prove that every simple near-bipartite brick $G$ has an edge~$e$ such that the graph obtained from $G-e$ by contracting each edge that is incident with a vertex of degree two is also a simple near-bipartite brick, unless $G$ belongs to any of eight well-defined infinite families.
 This is a refinement of the brick generation theorem of Norine and Thomas \cite{noth07} which is appropriate for the restricted class of near-bipartite bricks.

-Earlier, the second author proved a similar generation theorem for (not necessarily simple) near-bipartite bricks \cite{koth16,koth17}; we deduce our main result from this theorem.
+Earlier, the first author proved a similar generation theorem for (not necessarily simple) near-bipartite bricks \cite{koth16,koth19}; we deduce our main result from this theorem.
 Our proof is based on the strategy of Carvalho, Lucchesi and Murty \cite{clm08} and uses several of their techniques and results.
-The results presented here also appear in the Ph.D. thesis of the second author \cite{koth16}.
+The results presented here also appear in the Ph.D. thesis of the first author \cite{koth16}.